1999 Atlantic hurricane season: Hurricane Jose

-A tropical wave entered the Atlantic on October 8 and developed into a tropical depression while located 700 mi east of the Windward Islands on October 17.
+On October 17, a tropical wave entered the Atlantic on October 8 and developed into a tropical depression while located 700 mi east of the Windward Islands.
 The depression strengthened and by early on October 18, it was upgraded to Tropical Storm Jose.
 Intensification continued as Jose tracked west-northwestward and Jose reached hurricane status late on October 19.
 The storm became a Category 2 hurricane, though unfavorable conditions weakened it back.
 Later on October 21, Jose began moving through the Lesser Antilles as a Category 1 and fell to tropical storm intensity before reentering the Atlantic later that day.
 While north of Puerto Rico on October 22, Jose re-curved northeastward.
 The storm eventually began to accelerate and re-strengthen, reaching hurricane status again on October 24.
 After twelve hours as a hurricane, colder sea surface temperatures weakened Jose to a tropical storm on October 25, shortly before it became extratropical.

 The worst of the effects from Jose occurred in Antigua and Barbuda, as winds up to 102 mph were reported.
 About 500 houses and a newly built church were destroyed.
 About 50% of residents were left without water and 90% of people experienced power outages.
 Overall, twelve people were injured, one fatality occurred, and an elderly blind man was listed as missing.
 Flooding in Saint Kitts and Nevis washed out several major roads and caused landslides.
 Additionally, one person was killed during the storm.
 In Sint Maarten, mudslides and flooding damaged houses and roads, especially those in low-lying areas.
 Nearly 15 in of rain and winds up to 100 mph in Anguilla left roads impassable and power outages, and damaged houses, crops, and shipping facilities.
 Strong winds and heavy rainfall in Puerto Rico and the United States Virgin Islands caused extensive power outages and minor damage, estimated at $40,000.
 Overall, losses from the storm was less than $5 million.

 Tropical Storm Katrina

-A broad area of low pressure associated with remnants of a cold front developed into Tropical Depression Fifteen in the southwestern Caribbean Sea on October 28.
-Twenty-four hours later, it strengthened into Tropical Storm Katrina.
-The storm made near landfall Puerto Cabezas, Nicaragua, on October 30.
-Later that day, Katrina weakened back to a tropical depression.
-It continued northwestward across Nicaragua and Honduras, before reemerging into the Caribbean Sea off the coast of Honduras on October 31.
-However, Katrina did not re-intensify and moved inland over the Yucatán Peninsula later that day.
-While approaching the Gulf of Mexico, Katrina was absorbed by a cold front on November 1.